jillesca/DEVWKS-3337/SETUP_LANGGRAPH.md

 For `LANGSMITH_API_KEY` login to <https://smith.langchain.com/> and create you own key (credentials provided at the workshop too).

+Make sure to switch to the `DEVWKS-3337` organization used by the workshop.

 > [!IMPORTANT]
 > All environment variables are required, otherwise the Langgraph will fail.